Topography of the Young Galactic Disk: Spatial and Kinematic Patterns of the Clustered Star Formation in the Solar Neighborhood: Results

 If we compare the position and size of the supercomplexes obtained from our analysis with the distribution of the young stars' filaments from \citet{Kounkel2020} (top panel of their Fig. 1, corresponding to $ 7.0 < \mathrm{log}(age) < 7.7 $), we see many similarities and some differences.
 The supercomplex A is practically the LA central grouping and its $spine$, defined in \citet{Kounkel2020} as the locus perpendicular to adjacent filaments, connects the lower hierarchy complexes within A. YOCs, and looser and extended concentrations of young stars, show a similar pattern in the LA.
 The same happens in the Sagittarius region, and in the area associated with the Scutum arm, although the groupings (B and C) of the G-YOC sample, appear better separated than the structures of \citet{Kounkel2020} in the same area.
 In contrast, the lower segment of the Perseus arm, in the III Galactic quadrant, shows to be richer in filaments and other looser OB groupings than in YOCs.
 The Cygnus region, on the other hand, defined by complex E, shows a high concentration of clusters, as does Carina too (complex D).
 Fig. 1 (top panel) in \citet{Kounkel2020} encompasses a slightly wider range of ages than our Figure \ref{FigOpticsGral} (bottom panel).
 In addition, our sample is representative of the current clustered star formation.
 This last issue could be the cause for the main differences found between both distributions.
 Star formation in Cygnus and Carina appears to occur mainly in clusters, while few young and massive stars are isolated or located in looser groups.

 To explore the G-YOC groupings distribution in more detail, we compare our results with those in the seminal work by \citetalias{EfremovSitnik88}.
 Figure \ref{FigCompareEfremov} shows the results of this comparison, where coloured polygons represent the convex hull of structures found in this work and the overlapping white blobs are the complexes and supercomplexes from \citetalias{EfremovSitnik88}.
 The results from \citetalias{EfremovSitnik88} show a striking resemblance to those obtained in this work, despite the obvious differences in the detection techniques, and nature and quality of data.
-In particular, most, if not all, groupings found in this work can be linked to correspondent complexes from \citetalias{EfremovSitnik88}.
-All supercomplexes (marked with roman numerals in \citetalias{EfremovSitnik88}) correspond to structures of hierarchical level 1, with the exception of structure D in the Sagittarius direction.
+In particular, most, groupings found in this work can be linked to correspondent complexes from \citetalias{EfremovSitnik88}.
+All supercomplexes (marked with roman numerals in \citetalias{EfremovSitnik88}) correspond to structures of hierarchical level 1, with the exception of structure D in the Sagittarius arm and which corresponds to the Carina~OB1 association.
 Structure E in the Cygnus area, corresponding to complex 3, also reaches hierarchical level 1.

-The 2 kpc sideways box centered on the Sun shows the richest and most intricate pattern, where the GB is included.
+The 2 kpc sideways box centered on the Sun shows the richest pattern, where the GB is included.
 A Copernican education leads us to doubt singularities appearing at positions close to observer's location.
 However, we will analyze in more detail the $ Z(X,Y) $ and $ V_Z(X,Y) $ maps in this region later.